Skip to content

 Crown hair transplant cost

-The cost for a crown hair transplant will depend on the size of your crown.
+The cost of a crown hair transplant depends on the size of your crown.
 It can range from £4000 to £10,000 and you may require 2 sessions of surgery in the crown to grow adequate coverage.

 BOOK A CONSULTATION TODAY